Harrow based obese moggy is one of the early entrants in PDSA Pet Fit Club

 Now in its 14th year, PDSA Pet Fit Club has helped 137 overweight pets ( 85 dogs, 42 cats, 8 rabbits and 2 rats ) lose an incredible 75 stone – equivalent to 1,190 cans of dog food !
 The competition’s 2018 joint winners, Sadie the Labrador from Basildon and Borris the Spaniel from Kent, shed a total of 2st 12lb (17.8kg) between them – 25% of their bodyweights.

 PDSA vet Olivia Anderson-Nathan said: “Over the years PDSA Pet Fit Club has helped transform some of the UK’s fattest pets into fit and healthy animals.
-Pets that could barely walk, climb stairs or fit through cat flaps have been given a new lease of life.
+Pets that could barely walk, climb stairs or fit through the best microchip cat flaps have been given a new lease of life.

 “Prevention is always better than cure, but it is never too late to make a change.
 With the right advice, a good diet, suitable exercise and a bit of willpower owners have the ability to make a real difference to their pet’s lives.
 S o we’re urging owners who have overweight pets to enter today.”